Hum Croatia, located in central Istria. It is known as the world’s smallest town. This medieval hilltop town has just 24 inhabitants.

 I’ve been back home from my recent #ShareIstria adventure for just 24 hours, and I am so excited to share with you this little discovery.
 By little, I don’t mean figuratively; I mean literally small – so small the locals have declared Hum ‘The Worlds Smallest Town.’

-Despite reading (and hearing) over and over that Hum is listed as the Guinness Book of Records holder, I can not find proof.
+Although reading (and hearing) repeatedly that Hum is listed as the Guinness Book of Records holder, I can not find proof.
 Nor can I find any other town in the world so small.
-The Vatican City is smaller, but it’s also a country, so you decide.
+Vatican City is smaller, but it’s also a country, so you decide.
 Either way.
-I introduce to you the teeny tiny Town of Hum.
+I introduce to you the teeny tiny town of Hum.

-I always shout about how safe Croatia is for kids and how we love that part of our life here.
+I always shout about how safe Croatia is for kids and how we love that part of our life as expats here in Croatia .
 But this little town must be the quietest and safest town to live with children.
 That is if you discount the cobblestone streets.
 Of which there are just two.
 Yes, only two streets.

-Surrounded by nature Hum is beyond charming.
-We drove up to the town gates, and I could tell instanly that it had a unique appeal.
-An enormous copper door shields the entrance to the town which has striking handles adorned with Glagolitic Script (more on that later)
+Surrounded by nature, Hum is beyond charming.
+We drove up to the town gates, and I could tell instantly that it had a unique appeal.
+An enormous copper door shields the entrance to the town, which has striking handles adorned with Glagolitic Script (more on that later)

-My guide suggested we close to the doors to get a look at the boškarin (Istrian Ox) horns that protect the entrance.
-It was a great tip; I suggest you try it.
+My guide suggested we close to the doors to get a better look at the boškarin (Istrian Ox) horns that protect the entrance.
+It was a great idea; I suggest you try it.

 Located in central Istria, Hums is a tiny town built in the early Medieval age and has survived all this time.
 The architecture of the town is second to none and is intoxicating to anyone who visits.

-Whilst there isn’t a lot in terms of touristic attractions in Hum town, simply due to its size, it is surrounded by some of the most beautiful scenery you will set your eyes on and has a tavern which serves traditional Istrian meals.
+While there isn’t a lot regarding touristic attractions in Hum town, simply due to its size, it is surrounded by some of the most beautiful scenery you will set your eyes on and has a tavern which serves traditional Istrian meals.